Statements Obtained When Police Violate Miranda: Can They Be Used Against You?

 If a defendant gives testimony at trial that conflicts with a statement made to the police, the prosecutor can offer a statement elicited in violation of Miranda to impeach (attack) the defendant’s credibility.
 (Kansas v.
 Ventris, U.S. Sup.
 Ct.
 2009.)
 Similarly, rules in many jurisdictions allow prosecutors to offer statements obtained in violation of Miranda against defendants in sentencing hearings.
 (U.S. v.
 Nichols, 4th Cir., 2006.)
 For example, assume that in an improperly obtained statement, a defendant admits to the police that he was armed with a weapon when he committed a crime.
 The defendant’s confession may not be admissible at trial to prove the defendant’s guilt, but the prosecutor may offer it into evidence during sentencing to try to obtain a harsher sentence.

 - Public safety.
 In dangerous situations, the “public safety” exception allows police officers to question suspects about weapons without giving a Miranda warning.
 If the interrogation leads the police to a weapon, it can be used against the suspect at trial.
 (N.Y. v.
 Quarles, U.S. Sup.
 Ct.
-1984.)
+1984.
+See The Public Safety Exception to Miranda for more detail.)

 - Tangible evidence.
 Dangerous situation or not, any tangible evidence (such as a threatening note or the loot from a robbery) that the police learn about through questioning that violates Miranda can generally be used against a suspect in court.
 (U.S. v.
 Patane, U.S. Sup.
 Ct.
-2004.)
+2004.
+See If the Police Find Evidence Because of a Miranda Violation, Is the Evidence Inadmissible?)

 - Witness.
 If a statement taken in violation of Miranda leads the police to another witness, that witness can testify against a suspect at trial.
 (Michigan v.
 Tucker, U.S. Sup.
 Ct.
 1974.)